-Changing Accounting Basis in Xero Post Conversion
+Changing GST Basis in Xero Post Conversion

-Changing Accounting Basis in Xero Post Conversion
+Changing GST Basis in Xero Post Conversion

-Reconversion
+Option 1: Reconversion

-How to Manually Adjust the Accounting Basis
+Option 2: Manually Adjust the GST Basis in Xero

 If you decide to change your accounting method in Xero post-conversion you will notice the following:

-1. Your GST reconciliation report will have unfiled amounts
+1. Your GST reconciliation report will have unfiled amounts.

 2. The GST reconciliation report will no longer balance to the GST report and the balance of the GST account in your chart of accounts.